omar-mohamed/omar-mohamed.github.io/_posts/2019-03-22-Tensorflow-CIFAR-100-Series-2(CNN).markdown

 {% endhighlight %}

-The batch size is set at 500, but if you run into memory problems you can make lower it down.
+The batch size is set at 500, but if you run into memory problems you can lower it down.
 These constants give you a hint about the model structure with four convolution layers and three fully connected ones.
 Now let's start defining our tensorflow graph.

 {% highlight python %}